Category:

 While still in college, Weinstein became interested in joining his older brother, Harvey, in a production company Harvey had launched with a friend, Corky Burger, called Harvey & Corky Productions.
 Weinstein ultimately decided to drop out of college in the early 1970s and moved to Buffalo, New York, where Harvey was enrolled at the University of Buffalo.

 The brothers and Corky originally focused their business on arranging and planning concerts at Century Theater.
 They would bring in well-known artists like the Rolling Stones, Frank Sinatra, and Stephen Stills.
-However, planning concerts did not prove to be very profitable so they decided to begin screening films at the theater as well.
+However, planning concerts did not prove to be very profitable, so they decided to begin screening films at the theater as well.

 Miramax

 In 1993, Disney offered the brothers $80 million for ownership of Miramax.
 They agreed to the deal and also were able to remain the heads of the company.
-The next year, the released their first blockbuster film, Quentin Tarantino's "Pulp Fiction."
+The next year, they released their first blockbuster film, Quentin Tarantino's "Pulp Fiction."
 In 1996, they released "The English Patient," which won the Academy Award for Best Picture.
 In the years that followed, they released other critical successes like "Shakespeare in Love" and "Good Will Hunting."

 The Weinstein Company

-In 2005, the Weinstein brothers announced that they would be leaving Miramax in order to start their own production company.
+In 2005, the Weinstein brothers announced that they would be leaving Miramax to start their own production company.
 They called the resulting company The Weinstein Company.
 The company was very successful over the next decade and a half, releasing many critically and commercially successful films.
 Some of these films include "The King's Speech," "Inglourious Basterds," "Silver Linings Playbook," "The Imitation Game," "Halloween," "1408," and Paddington," to name a few.
 However, after a very successful run, the company had to file for bankruptcy in 2018 following the sexual harassment and abuse allegations against Harvey Weinstein in 2017.

 Personal Life

 Bob Weinstein married Anne Clayton, a book editor, in 2000.
-The lived in a luxury apartment in the Upper West Side of New York and had two daughters together – Sara and Nicole.
+They lived in a luxury apartment on the Upper West Side of New York and had two daughters together – Sara and Nicole.
 In 2012, Anne filed for divorce from Weinstein and also sought a protective order as she stated that she feared he may physically harm her.
 Weinstein alleged that his wife was actually reacting badly to an intervention the family had staged in order to address Anne's struggle with alcoholism.
 Anne subsequently denied that she had a problem with alcohol and maintained that Weinstein had concocted the story.

-In October of 2017, multiple women accused Weinstein's brother, Harvey, of sexual harassment and assault.
+In October 2017, multiple women accused Weinstein's brother, Harvey, of sexual harassment and assault.
 Bob Weinstein issued a statement that he was disgusted by the actions of his brother and denied having any knowledge of the allegations.
 He also distanced himself from his brother, saying the two had not had much contact in the five preceding years.
 Around the same time, Bob Weinstein was also accused of sexual harassment by Amanda Segel, a woman who had worked as a showrunner on the Weinstein Company-produced miniseries, "The Mist."
 She alleged that Weinstein had made unwanted sexual advances towards her for a period of three months in 2016.
-Weinstein issued a statement denying the allegations and no charges were ever filed.
+Weinstein issued a statement denying the allegations, and no charges were ever filed.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.